-VISSERSHOK LANDFILL, WESTERN CAPE, SUPPORTS MORNING STAR COMMUNITY
+VISSERSHOK WASTE TREATMENT AND DISPOSAL FACILITY, WESTERN CAPE, SUPPORTS MORNING STAR COMMUNITY

-Vissershok Waste Management Facility, to improve and strengthen the existing good relationships with the community, supports two projects in Morning Star.
+Vissershok Waste Treatment and Disposal Facility, improves and strengthens the existing good relationships with the community, which support two projects in Morning Star.
 An annual Christmas function sees about 20 children (and their parents) provided with lunch and a gift, as well as their full school stationery for the new year.
 Eight of these household are provided with water, electricity, sewer and waste management services.
 We also provide the community church with free electricity and building maintenance.
-Vissershok Waste Management Facility maintains a docking station where community members may drop their recycling, with the rebate paid into the community’s security fund.
+Vissershok Waste Treatment and Disposal Facility maintains a docking station where community members may drop their recycling, with the rebate paid into the community’s security fund.

 In 2017, EnviroServ was approached by stakeholders in the Eastern Cape including the Nelson Mandela Metropolitan Municipality to request the company consider a long term relationship to encourage reading.
 An annual reading competition was launched in 2018.
 EnviroServ contributed R25 000 towards this worthy cause, enabling 21 schools to participate.
 As this is a long term partnership, 2019 saw more schools participate as word about the initiative spread and we look forward to watching it grow in the future.

 Troubling levels of unemployment in the community neighbouring its Holfontein Waste Treatment and Disposal Facility prompted EnviroServ to step in and make a difference.
 The company worked with Food Gardens for Africa to train 20 Holfontein residents, including community leaders, in vegetable farming.